coding-heresy/jormungandr/README.md

 exactly) the same in situations where the data has fields with the same semantics.

-The basic groundwork has been laid for read-only messages in the _standard interface_ style, and substantial work has been done on building the facade for FIX protocol as the first implementation, although it hasn't yet been used to wrap the QuickFIX interface (commonly used in the financial industry)
+The basic groundwork has been laid for handline read-only messages in the _standard interface_ style, and substantial work has been done on building the facade for FIX protocol as the first implementation, although it hasn't yet been used to wrap the QuickFIX interface (commonly used in the financial industry)